udacity/pdsnd_github/README.md

 This repository contains projects for Udacity Programming For Data Science.

 ## Project 3
-This project consisted in using Git and GitHub with a simulated workflow to refactor Project 2.
+This project consisted in using Git and GitHub with a simulated workflow to refactor Project-2.

 ### Overview